protoman92/chatbot-engine/README.md

 ### Receive platform request

-Request is received from a supported platform, and mapped to an `Array` of `GenericRequest`.
-A `GenericRequest` contains the `senderID`, `oldContext` and supported data.
+Request is received from a supported platform, and mapped to an `Array` of `AmbiguousRequest`.
+A `AmbiguousRequest` contains the `senderID`, `oldContext` and supported data.

 ### Feed generic request to leaf selector